tel: +48 888 99 98 98

 • In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-• Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment or other modern machines.
+• Wide application in modern technologies – find application in HDD drives, electric motors, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets:

-• Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
-It's also worth noting that small elements of these magnets can be problematic in medical diagnosis when they are in the body.
+• Potential hazard arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+Additionally, small elements of these products are able to complicate diagnosis after entering the body.

 Avoid bringing neodymium magnets close to a phone or GPS.